nbraquart/NGames-PHP-Framework/README.md

 ```

 ### Application initialization
-In a `public` folder in the root of the project, create an `index.php` file with the following content:
+In a `public` folder in the root of the project, create a file named `index.php` with the following content:

 ```php
 <?php